Azure/AzurePublicDataset/README.md

 ### Schema:
 1. Encrypted subscription id
 2. Encrypted deployment id
-3. Timestamp (starting from 0) when first VM created
+3. Timestamp in seconds (starting from 0) when first VM created
 4. Count VMs created
 5. Deployment size (we define a “deployment” differently than Azure in our paper)
 6. Encrypted VM id